As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 If you are allergic to nuts or latex replace the Shea butter with solid coconut oil.

-Passion flower oil is obtained from the Amazon, where it is known as Macaruja oil.
-Macaruja oil is a superb emollient.
-It is light enough to penetrate the skin and moisturizes from within.
+Passionflower oil is obtained from the Amazon, where it is known as Maracuja oil.
+Maracuja oil is an outstanding emollient – it’s light enough to penetrate the skin and moisturizes from within.

-Vanilla essential oil has a wonderfully uplifting smell that is synonymous with luxury and decadence.
+Vanilla extract has a wonderfully uplifting smell that is synonymous with luxury and decadence.
 The addition of vanilla essential oil makes this nourishing body butter even more luxurious.

 Vivaplex Amber Round Glass Jars